 And if you’re still looking for more forest walks after that lot I highly recommend heading back to your car, crossing over the A9, and following the Dunkeld House Tree Trail which offers lovely walks along the River Tay, or visit the Birks of Aberfeldy which is a 30-minute drive up the A9.

 - Visiting The Hermitage is free (apart from the car park).

 - The forest is stunning – as are the waterfalls that you can view from Ossian’s Hall.

-- If you visit in summer make sure you check out the snack van in the car park which has homemade cakes and delicious coffee.
+- If you visit in summer make sure you check out the snack van in the car park that sells home-made cakes and delicious coffee.